Art-Sells/Arells/Build-Notes.md

 ### Wallets
 - Change color scheme (for modals also) to Purpple "Connect New Wallet" (triggered if no wallets exist from json) <- use function from VavityTester.tsx
+- (connect ethereum to begin): if json has no wallets
+- - (if cVactTaa =! wallet amount): New section: "Your “ETH” amount increased +"add wallet amount - cVactTaa here" Would you like to see your full (ETH) “total wallet amount” protected from bear markets?
+(Connect More Eth) <- button opens up new deposit ask and if its complete, then the new deposit
-- Lists Wallet Addresses and cVactTaa and cVact
+- - For connected wallets & assets: Lists Wallet Addresses and cVactTaa and cVact
-- Connect New Asset
+- - For connected wallets, not connected assets:
+- - - (Connect Eth)
+- - For non-connected wallets
+- - - (Connect More Wallets (metamask-base))
 - - Modal: Preparing (ETH) Wallet (to connect asset (take from VavityTester))
 - - Modal: Connecting Asset (ETHEREUM).5% one-time fee.